avronlabs/receptionist_robot/README.md

 - The backend (Flask), wake word listener, and frontend (Next.js) will start.
 Your browser should open automatically if using the script.

 ## 7. Notes
-- The first time you use Coqui TTS, it will download the model (requires internet).
+- The first time you use Whisper or TTS, it may download models (requires internet).
 - If you move `requirements.txt` to the main directory, always install dependencies from there.
 - For Raspberry Pi, ensure you have enough RAM (2GB+ recommended for TTS).
 - If running on different machines, update API/WebSocket URLs in the frontend config files.